Dispensary Crime Statistics 2018-2019

 - In an interesting study, two researchers from the University of Southern California and University of California have found an immediate increase in crime when a medical or recreational marijuana dispensary is ordered to close.
 Larceny, mostly theft from vehicles, was leading crime following the shuttering of these businesses.
 They conclude that the increased pedestrian foot traffic that helps to keep crime low and walkability high, similar to what can be seen with the majority of retail businesses.

-- 10TV out of Ohio reports on a local Ohio State University researcher’s work reporting a huge concern for areas adjacent to medical and recreational marijuana retailers.
+- 10TV out of Ohio reports on a local Ohio State University researcher’s work reporting a huge concern for areas adjacent to medical and recreational marijuana retailer like our cannabis SEO agency.
 Over a three-year study during the transition from medical to recreational marijuana in Colorado, property crime increased.
 Researchers point out that the areas with increased crime rates are often residential neighborhoods bordering the commercial districts.
 While the businesses often use tactics such as security and cameras to decrease crimes, they only do so for the immediate vicinity and not the extended community of which they are a part.

 - Josh Jardine with The Stranger reports that many citizens hold the widespread assumption that medical or recreational marijuana dispensaries will attract crime to the nearby neighborhoods.
 Contrary to this, however, many studies have found that marijuana stores are a boon to the local economy by creating jobs, raising significant tax revenue and by bringing in new small businesses to communities.
 Jardine also points out that many of the safety precautions that these cash-only businesses take also help keep the surrounding neighborhood safe in a by-proxy manner.
 Guards, ID checkpoints, visible cameras and well-lit interiors are all ways that can promote safety and reduce crimes.